spamuelranek/reading-notes/README.md

 #Intro:
 Hello, I am Samuel Panek.
 I like to ride bikes.
-[My Portfolio]
+[My Portfolio] (https://github.com/spamuelranek)

 ## This is my reading notes repository

 # Code 102 Reading

+![A poor human illustration of me]

 In the words of ME (as a God)